ninoNinkovic/LiveStamps/README.md

 ####Advanced Formatting With Injection Flags:

-Because each value defined gets passed through the Python format() function it allows LiveStamps to expand your expression far beyond simple metadata.
+Because each value defined gets piped through the Python format() function it allows LiveStamps to expand your expression beyond simple metadata.
 Code snippets and powerful conversions are quick and easy to implement.
 Learn more about available flags at [Python String Format Cookbook](https://mkaz.com/2012/10/10/python-string-format/ "Python String Format Cookbook").

-**Refer to the built in format reference for help with building new stamps:**
+**Open the format() quick reference for help when building new stamps:**

 ```
 Right Click -> LiveStamps -> Help -> format() Reference